 "Ujamaa" (pronounced oo-jah-maa) is a Swahili word that means extended family and is based on the individual working for the good of the whole community.

-Founded in 2009 by Australian women, Carley Andrews and Lucy Bradlow, the idea was simple – to give children in need the love and support of a family and a place to call home.
-We started with 2 kids and we now have 17 with the intention of bringing up to 20 children into our family.
+Founded in December 2009 by Australian women, Carley Mchome and Lucy Bradlow, the idea was simple – to give children in need the love, security and support of a family and a place to call home.
+It started with 2 young girls and we now have 17 children aged between 3-19 years (with capacity for 20 children in the home).

-If you are interested in supporting the home or would like more information about what we do, please contact us: email@example.com
+If you are interested in supporting the home or would like more information about what we do, please contact: email@example.com

-Learn more about our home through this Short Documentary "My Home is my Family...The Story of Ujamaa Children's Home" Written and Directed by Carley Andrews in 2017.
+Learn more about our Ujamaa Family with this Short Documentary: "My Home is my Family...The Story of Ujamaa Children's Home" Written and Directed by Carley Mchome in 2017